-- A. rape, gross sexual imposition or felonious sexual penetration - B. murder, manslaughter, felonious or aggravated assault - C. complicity to commit offenses described in paragraphs A and B, regardless of where the complicity occurs grounds, or at a school function, when the
+- A. rape, gross sexual imposition or felonious sexual penetration - B. murder, manslaughter, felonious or aggravated assault - C. complicity to commit offenses described in paragraphs A and B, regardless of where the

 This process is formal and may follow an expulsion with the proper notification to the parents.